markgbeckett/zx80/hexld3/README.md

 To run the program:

 1. type LOAD (emulator) or LOAD "HEXLD3" (ZXpand).
 2. If you have an in-progress project, type 'GOTO 500' to reinstate it in memory.
 3. Use the following commands for different functions:

-  a.
-RUN or RUN 50 to list code.
+  1. RUN or RUN 50 to list code.
-  b.
-RUN 100 to write code.
+  2. RUN 100 to write code.
-  c.
-RUN 200 to insert new code between existing code.
+  3. RUN 200 to insert new code between existing code.
-  d.
-RUN 300 to delete a block of code
+  4. RUN 300 to delete a block of code
-  e.
-RUN 400 to save HEXLD3 and your code.
+  5. RUN 400 to save HEXLD3 and your code.
-  f.
-GOTO 500 to restore your code (immediately after loading).
+  6. GOTO 500 to restore your code (immediately after loading).
-  g.
-RUN 700 to see the location and length of your code
+  7. RUN 700 to see the location and length of your code
-  h.
-RUN 800 to start a new project.
+  8. RUN 800 to start a new project.

 Have fun!